TheEYL/stand-art-manifesto/src/essays/essay-on-the-modern-software-developer.md

 ### 5.1 Principles for the Age of Autonomous Generation

-Based on empirical observation and theoretical analysis, we propose a comprehensive set of principles for effective software development in the age of AI.
+Based on empirical observation and theoretical analysis, I propose a comprehensive set of principles for effective software development in the age of AI.
 These principles constitute what might be termed the "AI Developer Survival Code":

 1. **Limit functions to 5-10 lines**: Maintain cognitive manageability of each unit of code (Martin, 2008)
 2. **Prefer long, descriptive method names**: Enhance readability and self-documentation